 Practice overview

 Tom is a commercial barrister who specialises in three areas: civil fraud; company and insolvency disputes; and construction disputes (including associated professional negligence and insurance).
+He also has a growing practice involving art and cultural property disputes.

 Tom is equally happy acting as sole counsel.
 He acts unled in multi-day trials, and regularly appears in all manner of interim applications in both the High Court and County Court.